+The full film of Bowie meeting Warhol at the Factory is shown, with his uncomfortable mime sequence.
 Otherwise, there was no mention by name of the Warhol gang, who became the Bowie’s MainMan management staff, except for a Pork program with a vague mention of the cast.
 But I will mention them here; Leee (RIP), Cherry, Jayne and Zee!
-Love to all of you.

 A Space Oddity room housed moon-landing memorabilia with the original 1960s Bowie video, and also the 1970s Mick Rock produced promo playing the Stylophone.
 Nice to see the original Varsarely Op Art painting (curated by Calvin Lee) surrounding Bowie’s face on the first edition of the Space Oddity album cover.
 It was amazing to see George Underwood’s original illustration with Bowie’s reference sketch.